TianB33/ESP32_tests/README.md

 M_send_node is broadcasting raw packets.
 W_recv_node is in promiscuous mode and can sniff the packets with rssi values.
 If the RSSI value is high enough, a UART message is sent to W_send_note to send a raw packet back to M_recv_node.
 RSSI value is in the UART message, and sent back to M_recv_node.
 M_recv_node respond to the RSSI value in the message and change its frequency of LED blinking.
-(LED part may not work.
-Not tested)
+(LED part is not tested and will not work for external LED)

 M_recv and W_recv are in promiscuous mode (WIFI_MODE_NONE), and M_send and W_sned are in AP mode (WIFI_MODE_AP).